ggrimes/gitlab-novice/episodes/02-configuring-git.Rmd

 ### 1. Identify yourself

+The first thing you should do is configure Git so that it understands who you are.
+The `git config` command allows you to set Git configuration values that can help you create a customized Git workflow.

+To set your email and username, type

 ```bash
 $ git config --global user.name "Your Name"
 $ git config --global user.email "you@example.com"
 ```

 These two lines create (or update) entries in `~/.gitconfig` so every commit you make will be tagged with the correct author information.